Matth-L/llview/docs/docs/install/addmetrics_example.md

 PRAGMA test.table_info('model'); -- to see the column name
 ```

-For our example, the result of the query is the following :
+For our example, the result of the query is the following:

 ```
 sqlite> SELECT * FROM test.model LIMIT 10;